About the conference

 This is day two of two.

-- 2.00pm (London time) - Panel discussion: How can policy-makers use history effectively? with Andrew Bailey (Bank of England, Governor), Vicky Saporta (Bank of England, Executive Director of Prudential Regulation), Lord Macpherson (Permanent Secretary to the Treasury from 2005 to 2016), Alan Taylor (University of California, Davis)
+- 2.00pm (London time) - Panel discussion: How can policy-makers use history effectively? – Chaired by Claudio Borio (BIS, Head of the Monetary and Economic Department) with Andrew Bailey (Bank of England, Governor), Vicky Saporta (Bank of England, Executive Director of Prudential Regulation), Lord Macpherson (Permanent Secretary to the Treasury from 2005 to 2016), Alan Taylor (University of California, Davis)

 - 4.45pm – Closing remarks by Sam Woods (Bank of England, Deputy Governor)